 Here's the thing: this positioning won't give away your intentions because nobody expects a nasty nelson unless you're someone who does it constantly.

 If you're that person, well, stop being a menace and grow up.
 But for everyone else, pointing your shoulder at your target gives you an easier swing path and trajectory without raising suspicion.
+Check out these 2 pro serve tips to eliminate common mistakes for more on how body positioning affects your serve mechanics.

 3. Strike When Your Opponents Are Unstacking